(36): Fate and Preference II (A Real Story)

 I seamlessly fit.
 I had no earthly clue what “PES” was, for I didn’t apply for

 lot of fun.
-I finished my first year with a very good result.
-However, I left
+I finished my first year with an outstanding result.
+After that, however, I left

 FCE and proceeded to a university to study a similar course.
 There I believe I